Gupta-Anubhav12/fortheloveofnifty/_posts/2020-05-02-The-Paper-Currency.md

 The legal tender of a currency is further of two types<br/>
 1. Limited Legal Tender:: under coinage act states that it (coins) can be use to settle a limited amount of debt like anyone can legally reject a payment in 50p for amount above Rs 10.
 And same goes for other coin denominations with limit of 1000rs.<br/>
-2.Unlimited legal Tender::Under RBI act 1934 Every note is unlimited legal tender but with reasonable restriction of rs 3L after denomination<br/>
+2. Unlimited legal Tender::Under RBI act 1934 Every note is unlimited legal tender but with reasonable restriction of rs 3L after denomination<br/>

 Fiat currency:: currency notes form a system if fiat currency where binding to the command of government a currency can settle debt which no one can refuse.